TAKiKAXD/TAKiKAXD/README.md

 - **Homebase Pocket Emptier:** A creative slot machine game with features like auto-spin, storm mode, and in-game currency management.
 - **To-Do List Application:** A Ruby application with a Tk-based GUI to manage tasks.
 Tasks are saved in a JSON file and can be added or deleted from the list.
+- **Homebase Text Adventure:** A text-based adventure game using Ruby and Tk, featuring room-specific navigation and button-based action selection.

 ## 🔗 Links!